 A Message for Jonathan's Loyal Readers

-the works for activists and teachers.
-He's been holding his fire during the pandemic, but not for much longer.
-More news to come in the next few months…
+Jonathan has a powerful new book in the works for activists and teachers.
+He's been holding his fire since the pandemic, but not for much longer.
+The book is scheduled to be published in the spring of 2024.

 Jonathan's Conversation with Noam Chomsky